openphacts/explorer2/README.md

     c.save
     end

   It will probably take the console a few hours to get through them all (there are now over 1 million!).

-Do the same for Target & Organism.
+  Do the same for `targets.txt` and `organisms.txt`.

 Testing
 -------